top of page

 Finding marine supplies in Trinidad

-Almost all of the marine suppliers in the Port of Spain area are in Chaguaramas, with the most significant exception being LP Marine.
-The main chandlery's are the Boaters Shop at Power Boats, Peake Chandlery and Budget Marine.
-If you need a specialty part or item you may need to order it in from the US, but more on that later.
+Almost all of the marine suppliers in the Port of Spain area are in Chaguaramas, with the most significant exceptions being LP Marine and EchoTech watermakers.
+The main chandlery's are the Boaters Shop at Power Boats, Peake Chandlery and Budget Marine, with businesses like Dumore and Foostols also being useful.

 Grocery shopping and provisioning

 Food shopping in Chaguaramas is largely limited to the Dockside Mart at Power Boats, or Daniels Grocery which is on the opposite side of Western Main Road from Peake.
-Peake and Coral Cove also have a small stores but stock is more snack based.
+Peake and Coral Cove also have a small stores,but stock is more snack based.

-To go food shopping outside Chaguaramas these are the easiest options:
+To go food shopping outside Chaguaramas:

 • Get a Price Smart membership (Similar to Costco) and have groceries delivered to the boat